-This emergency rule allows the Board to take disciplinary action against any licensed marijuana processor that fails to comply with the provisions of it emergency rule WAC 314-55-1065 prohibiting the use of vitamin E acetate consistent with the authority of chapter 69.50 RCW.
+These emergency rules allow the Board to take disciplinary action, without interruption, against any licensed marijuana processor or retailer that fails to comply with the provisions of WAC 246-80-021, prohibiting the use of vitamin E acetate consistent with the authority of chapter 69.50 RCW.

-The immediate adoption of rule that establishes provisions for both the enforcement of WAC 314-55-1065, and preservation of public health, safety and general welfare is necessary.
-Therefore, the immediate adoption of a rule establishing provisions for the enforcement of WAC 314-55-1065 that prohibits the use of vitamin E acetate is necessary.
+The Board has the authority and responsibility to adopt rules for the preservation of public health.
+The immediate filing these emergency rules provides for the enforcement of WAC 246-80-021, and preserves public health, safety and general welfare.
+Therefore, the immediate adoption of these emergency rules concerning enforcement provisions for WAC 246-80-021 prohibiting the sale of vitamin E acetate is necessary.